Joannis/Joannis/README.md

 - Creator of [MongoQueue](https://github.com/orlandos-nl/MongoQueue), a JobQueue library for MongoDB using MongoKitten
 - Creator of [IkigaJSON](https://github.com/orlandos-nl/IkigaJSON), a faster and more scalable JSON library with helpers for JSON editing tools.
 - Collaborator for [NIOSSH](https://github.com/apple/swift-nio-ssh), client & server implementations for SSH
-- [Citadel](https://github.com/orlandos-nl/Citadel), a high level SSH client based on NIOSSH
+- [Citadel](https://github.com/orlandos-nl/Citadel), a high level SSH client and server based on NIOSSH
 - Maintainer for [Hummingbird](https://github.com/hummingbird-project)
 - Previously Core Team @ [Vapor 💧](https://github.com/vapor/vapor) and various related libraries.
 Vapor is a Web Framework in & for Swift.